 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-In honor of the new offer on the British Airways Visa Signature® Card, here’s a post with options on how to redeem 100,000 British Airways Avios.
+In honor of the British Airways Visa Signature® Card, here’s a post with options on how to redeem 100,000 British Airways Avios.

 If you didn’t know, you can earn Avios with the British Airways Visa offer.

 Also, just a reminder that you don’t have to fly British Airways with your Avios miles.
 You can fly any partner airline like American Airlines or Alaska Airlines, or any other airline that’s in the One World Alliance.

 As you all probably know, the British Airways award chart is distance-based.
 That means, the shorter the distance, the cheaper the award price.
 Domestic British Airways awards on American Airlines or any other domestic partner start at 7,500 Avios one-way.
 That’s not too bad although it used to be 4,500 Avios one-way.
 Flights on British Airways metal start at 4,000 Avios.
 That’s a steal!